Generated at: 2026-05-16 10:55:55

 Learn About uSonar in 5 Minutes

-Low productivity is frequently cited as a major issue in Japanese B2B sales, making operational efficiency a critical challenge.
-How can organizations effectively improve sales efficiency?
+Low productivity is frequently cited as a major issue in Japanese corporate sales, making operational efficiency a critical challenge.
+How can companies effectively improve their sales efficiency?
 Data utilization is considered one of the keys to achieving this.

 This article explains the key points for improving sales efficiency through data utilization.